-Suppertime.
+up.

 David Leiber had brought the child from the nursery, propped him at a tiny bewildered angle, supported by many pillows, in a newly purchased high-chair.
-Alice watched her knife and fork move.
-"He's not high-chair size," she said.
+Alice watched her knife and fork move, "He's not highchair size," she said.

 "Fun having him here, anyway," said Leiber, feeling fine.
 "Everything's fun.
 At the office, too.
 Orders up to my nose.
 If I don't watch myself I'll make another fifteen thousand this year.
 Hey, look at Junior, will you?
-Drooling all down his chin!"
-He reached over to dab at the baby's chin with his napkin.
-From the corner of his eye he realized that Alice wasn't even watching.
+Drooling all down his nabkin.
+From the corner of his eve he realized that Alice wasn't even watching.
 He finished the job.
 "I guess it wasn't very interesting," he said, back again at his food.
-A minor irritation rose in him, disregarding all self-argument.
+A minor irritation rose in him, disregarding all selfargument.
 "But one would think a mother'd take some interest in her own child!"
 Alice jerked her chin up.
 "Don't speak that way.
 Not in front of him!
 Later, if you must."
 "Later?" he cried.
 "In front of, in back of, what's the difference?"
 He quieted suddenly, swallowed, was sorry.
 "All right.
 Okay.
 I know how it is."
 After dinner she let him carry the baby upstairs.
+She didn't After dinner she let him carry the baby upstairs.
 She didn't tell him to; she let him.
 Coming down, he found her standing by the radio, listening to music she wasn't hearing.
 Her eyes were closed, her whole attitude one of wondering, self-questioning.
 Suddenly she was at him, against him, soft, quick; the same.
-Suddenly she was at him, against him, soft, quick; the same.
 Nothing different.
 Her lips found him, kept him.
 He was stunned by her.
 He laughed unexpectedly, and deeply.
 Now that the baby was gone, upstairs, out of the room, she had begun to breathe again, live again.
 She was free.
-She was whispering, rapidly, endlessly.
+She was whisperine, rapidly, endlessed.
 "Thank you, thank you, darling.
 For being yourself, always.
 Dependable, so very dependable!"
 He had to laugh.
-"My father told me, 'Son, provide for your family!' " Wearily, she rested her dark, shining hair against his neck.
+"My father told me, 'Son, provide for your family!"
+Wearily, she rested her dark, shining hair against his neck.

+Wearily, she rested her dark, shining hair against his neck.
 "You've overdone it.
 Sometimes I wish we were just the way we were when we were first married.
 No responsibilities, nothing but ourselves.
 No-no babies."
-She took him too eagerly by the hand, a flushed strangeness in her white face, unnaturally intense.
+She took him too eagerly by the hand, a flushed strangeness on took him too eagerly by the hand, a hushed strangeness in her white face, unnaturally intense.
 "A third element's come in.
 Before, it was just you and me.
-We protected each other, and now we protect the baby, but get no protection from it.
-Do you understand?
-Lying in the hospital I had time to think a lot of things.
-The world is evil-" "Is it?" he said.